 "AlphaBlock" by Christopher Franceschelli; art by Peskimo; Abrams Appleseed; $16.95.

 Wish I could show pictures of this bold, mod new board book.
 Shaped like a thick, almost block-like structure, the book's vivid color scheme of turquoises and oranges, coupled with retro-cool images and cutout letters, is display worthy.
+Basically an alphabet book, but so tactile and creative it's more high-concept, hands-on art, "AlphaBlock" is totally hip.

 It also uses familiar clues like sprinkles, hot fudge and cherries to hint at I's ice cream, and a smiling tiki and tank treasure chest that lead up to F's fish.
 With super thick pages cut into the shape of each letter, tots will familiarize themselves with each letter's physicality and play a guessing game that will send them on their way towards alphabet recognition.
 "AlphaBlock" also looks very cool upon any dresser or bookshelf.